skip to main content

 The mere mention of “the holidays” can elicit thoughts of dollar signs, credit card debt, and stress at the idea of overspending.
 And when kids are involved, those thoughts may multiply as quickly as compound interest.

-If you think your kids are ready for some teachable moments this holiday season, here are four you can use to their benefit:
+If you think your kids are ready for teachable moments this holiday season, here are four you can use to their benefit:

 Lesson No. 1: Ditch the name brands

-“There’s no need to run up your credit card or go into debt to buy items your children will love; the $1 options will often do just as well,” wrote Carly Rae Zent in October.
-“While you might not be able to buy a fancy dollhouse or a child-sized kitchen at the dollar store, certain kinds of toys will be just the same, like dollar matchbox cars or coloring books.”
+There’s no need to run up your credit card or go into debt to buy items your children will love; the more reasonable options will often do just as well.
+While you might not be able to buy a fancy dollhouse or a child-sized kitchen at the discounted store, certain kinds of toys will be just the same, like dollar matchbox cars or coloring books.

 Lesson No. 2: Budget for next year